ipfs/specs/routing/DELEGATED_CONTENT_ROUTING_HTTP.md

 Where:

-- `Protocol` is the multicodec name of the transfer protocol
+- `Protocol` is the multicodec name of the transfer protocol or an opaque string (for experimenting with novel protocols without a multicodec)
 - `Schema` denotes the schema to use for encoding/decoding the record
   - This is separate from the `Protocol` to allow this HTTP API to evolve independently of the transfer protocol
   - Implementations should switch on this when parsing records, not on `Protocol`